Jonathan2251/lbd/source/genobj.rst

     ...
   }

-Then, ELFObjectWriter::writeObject() will write the buffer to elf file.
+Then, `ELFObjectWriter::writeObject()` will write the buffer to the ELF file.

 Backend Target Registration Structure
 --------------------------------------

-Now, let's examine Cpu0MCTargetDesc.cpp.
+Now, let's examine `Cpu0MCTargetDesc.cpp`.
-Cpu0MCTargetDesc.cpp do the target registration as mentioned in the previous chapter here [#target-registration]_, and the assembly output has explained here [#add-asmprinter]_.
+`Cpu0MCTargetDesc.cpp` performs target registration as mentioned in
+the previous chapter here [#target-registration]_.
+The assembly output
+has been explained here [#add-asmprinter]_.

-List the register functions of ELF obj output as follows,
+The register functions for ELF object output are listed as follows:

 .. rubric:: Register function of elf streamer
 .. code-block:: c++